rhel-labs/instruqt/jupyter/03-using-your-jupyter-notebook/assignment.md

 Part 2 output sample:
 ![](../assets/jupyter_part2_output.png)

 You have now successfully used a Jupyter Notebook in Red Hat Enterprise Linux!
-This concludes the lab instructions, but feel free to explore and modify the Jupyter Notebook in the virtual machine.
+This concludes the lab instructions, but feel free to explore and modify the Jupyter Notebook in this virtual machine.